rajputdi/rajputdi/README.md

 ## Visa Status

-Visa Status: I am on F-1 Visa.
+I am on F-1 Visa.
+I am living in Boston since september 2022.
 I can work on my current visa for 3 years (1 + 2 yrs STEM OPT).
 After that I'll need sponsorship to work in the United States.

 ## Technical Skills